deawx/hoverSlide/README.md

 ## Initialize

-Add the div tags for your buttons in the HTML:
+Add the div tags for your buttons in the HTML.
+Add unique IDs inside the div tags to assign each button to its respective scrolling page and scrollTop function:

 <img src="https://github.com/jsfanatik/hoverSlideJS/blob/master/plugin-img/div-block.PNG" />